ahmad-techie/ahmad-techie/README.md

 ## My Expertise
 - **Java Programming:** Proficient in crafting robust and scalable solutions using Java.
-- **QA Automation Engineering:** Experienced in developing and implementing automated testing frameworks to enhance software quality.
 - **Technical Training:** A seasoned Technical Trainer, I enjoy sharing knowledge and empowering others with the skills needed to excel in the tech industry.

 ## Interests